simgekeser/testRepo/_posts/2020-11-24-developing-sample-code.md

         }
     }
 </code></pre>
+<p>4.
+The address selection page will be displayed by calling the startResolutionForResult method of the status.
+After making the changes regarding the address, the user can complete the address selection process by clicking the OK button at the bottom of the page.</p>

 <p><strong>4.
 Handle the Response</strong></p>
+<p>If the result code is equal to Activity.RESULT_OK in onActivityResult, the address information will be accessed.</p>
 <pre><div id="copy-button12" class="copy-btn" title="Copy" onclick="copyCode(this.id)"></div><code> protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {
         super.onActivityResult(requestCode, resultCode, data);
             Log.i("TAG", "requestCode=" + requestCode + ", resultCode=" + resultCode);